Marcus Hook, Pennsylvania: 18th century

+19th century

 Marcus Hook served as a defensive post along the Delaware River during the War of 1812, with over 5,000 United States troops placed there.

 The borough was officially incorporated on March 7, 1892.
 The convergence of rail, roads, a deep water port, and the nation's growing thirst for petroleum gave rise to the refineries that became the borough's dominant industry.

+20th century

-The Sun Oil Company opened the Marcus Hook refinery in 1901 to refine crude oil brought by ship from Texas.
+Sun Oil Company opened the Marcus Hook refinery in 1901 to refine crude oil brought by ship from Texas.
 It was the first of seven major refineries that made up the largest fuel-manufacturing center in the Northeast.
 The refinery was closed in 2011 due to deteriorating market conditions.
+The refinery was reopened as Marcus Hook Industrial Complex operated by Energy Transfer Partners.
+Processing Marcellus Shale gas transferred via the Mariner East and Mariner XL Pipelines.

 In 1910, the American Viscose Corporation opened a plant in Marcus Hook for the production of rayon and other synthetic fibers.

-On 4 Feb 1932, the MS Bidwell, a motor tanker belonging to Sun Oil, exploded and burned at the Sinclair Dock while tanks were being cleaned of residual crude oil in preparation for loading of gasoline.
-The first explosion occurred at 12:20 am and was followed by 3 more explosions within 25 minutes, resulting in 17 or 18 dead (all were crewmen, including captain) and 4 injured, including one crewman seriously injured.
-The disaster induced Sun Oil to develop cargo tank inerting and install it on all their ships from 1933 on.
+On February 4, 1932, the MS Bidwell, a motor tanker belonging to Sun Oil, exploded and burned at the Sinclair Dock while tanks were being cleaned of residual crude oil in preparation for loading of gasoline.
+The first explosion occurred at 12:20 am and was followed by three more explosions within 25 minutes, resulting in 17 or 18 dead, including the entire crew and captain, and four were injured.
+The disaster induced Sun Oil to develop cargo tank inerting and install it on all their ships beginning the following year, in 1933.

 Geography

-Marcus Hook is located along the southern border of Delaware County (and Pennsylvania) at 39°49′N 75°25′W (39.8182, -75.4155).
+Marcus Hook is located along the southern border of Delaware County, Pennsylvania at 39°49′N 75°25′W (39.8182, -75.4155).
 It is bordered to the northwest by Lower Chichester Township, including the community of Linwood, to the northeast by the borough of Trainer, to the southeast across the Delaware River by Gloucester County, New Jersey, and to the southwest by New Castle County, Delaware.
 The southern border of Marcus Hook is part of the Twelve-Mile Circle border between Pennsylvania and Delaware.